SystolicAttention: Fusing FlashAttention within a Single Systolic Array: over

-The \texttt{exp} function is implemented using \texttt{exp2}, which is typically more efficient on hardware accelerators~\cite{hwexp2}.
-The constant multiplication $\frac{\log_2 e}{\sqrt{d}} \cdot N$ can be computed by streaming the constant $\frac{\log_2 e}{\sqrt{d}}$ from the left of the array as the multiplicand, since the matrix $N$ is already resident in the systolic array after the subtraction operation.
-For the element-wise \texttt{exp2} operation, we use a piecewise linear interpolation to approximate the function~\cite{pwl}.
+The constant element-wise multiplication on $N$ can be computed by streaming ${\log_2 e} / {\sqrt{d}}$ from the left of the array as the multiplicand, as $N$ is already resident in the systolic array after the subtraction.

-A floating-point number $x$ can be split into its integer and fractional parts: $x = x_i + x_f$, where $x_i$ is the integer part and $x_f$ is the fractional part~\cite{ieee754}.
-This leads to the identity:
+We use \emph{piecewise linear interpolation} (PWL) to approximate the element-wise \texttt{exp2} operation~\cite{pwl}.
+Inspired by~\cite{exp_pwl}, which calculates \texttt{exp2} of a fixed-point value, \MSAGA{} applies a similar scheme to decompose a floating-point number $x$ into its integer and fractional components $x = x_i + x_f$, where $x_i$ is the integer part and $x_f$ is the fractional part.
+This decomposition leads to the identity: